JaTabs/JaTabs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is JaTabs and i'm a high school student!
+My name is JaTabs and i'm a spainsh high school student!
 I'm learning about python and web development
 I want to colaborate on projects revolving about gaming